Sephirothbahamut/CPP_Utilities_project/readme.md

 _polymorphic_value.h_

 THIS CODE IS __NOT__ MINE.
 It's in the collection only because I use it frequently.
+- just i wanted to edit this for learning you can refuse it.

 Click [here](https://github.com/jbcoe/polymorphic_value) for the rightful source.